datisekai/merge-gift/readme.md

 Other than that there is no opinion on how you should structure your project.

-There is an example `HelloWorldScene.js` file that can be placed inside a `scenes` folder to organize by type or elsewhere to organize by function.
-For example, you can keep all files specific to the HelloWorld scene in a `hello-world` folder.

 It is all up to you!